redeux/terraform-kubernetes-terraform-cloud-agent/README.md

 **agent_token_secret**: The TFC agent token secret generated when the agent was created.

-**:namespace**:: The namespace to deploy the agent into.
+**namespace**: The namespace to deploy the agent into.
 The namespace must already exist.

 ### Optional
 **tfc_url**: The Terraform Cloud endpoint.
 Must be changed if using Terraform Enterprise.